 “Of course, your musical career shouldn’t suffer because you’re still in high school.”

 Everyone not in the band laughs at us.

-“Okay, here’s what I’ve sketched out,” I extemporize from the tip of my tongue.
+“Okay, here’s what I’ve sketched out,” I extemporize at the tip of my tongue.
 “Will is a young court favorite, playing mandolin for the young princesses, Mary and Elizabeth.
 They are desperate rivals for King Henry’s throne, one Catholic, the other Protestant.
 Mary is stunningly beautiful, while Elizabeth is a conniving shrew.
 Henry has no male heirs and must decide which princess will become Queen.
 It’s part ‘Macbeth’ and part ‘Taming of the Shrew.’
 Will’s role is to make each princess look good in Henry’s eyes.
-The truth is Will is gay and has Henry under his spell, explaining why he killed off so many wives.
-I haven’t completely thought out the ending, but Mary loses her head and Elizabeth’s reign is the Elizabethan Era.”
+The truth is Will is gay and has Henry under his spell, explaining why the king killed off so many wives.
+I have not completely thought out the ending, but Mary loses her head and Elizabeth’s reign is the Elizabethan Era.”

 The class is listening breathlessly.
 They erupt with applause when I finish.

 “You have a name for this musical?”
 Mr. Clark looks stunned.

 “Who wants to switch to this soap opera instead of ‘The Tempest?” he asks.

 The vote is unanimous, once it is agreed that the girls can play the female roles this time.
 Robby is upset until I say he should play Henry, the Eighth.

 Grant will be Falstaff, back from the Dead, Mary will be Mary, and Jack would be Will.
 Hippie asks if he could be Cromwell, the Inquisitioner.
 Michael agrees to do the set design, returning the Globe Theatre replica to his house.
 All I have to do is rewrite Shakespeare’s lines and set them to music – a piece of cake.